 Because this format does not allow us to have as much copy as the blog post, this will have to be a shorter message, e.g. “Need business Stationery?”, with a few products, a short key message (“Order online and get free delivery”) and a call to action (“Visit www.printulu.co.za and see what business stationery you need”).
 This will drive her to a landing page where she can learn more about what business stationery she needs.
 We can also include a link to the blog post on this landing page.

 Both the online advert and the pamphlet drive her to our website.
 That is the main action each we want to achieve.
 Why?

 A website visit indicates interest.
-This means Jane is interested in purchasing business stationery, even if she is not ready to purchase.
+This means Betty is interested in purchasing business stationery, even if she is not ready to purchase.
 This also enables us to remarket to her with valuable content.
 E.g. If we have a special offer on presentation folders then this information may be valuable to her.
 We also start building a relationship with her by offering her a formal quote, subscribing her to our newsletter, offering an ebook that’s available for download, or a free design in exchange for her email address.

 Once we have her email address, we can continue engagement through a series of relevant emails.
-This is a sequence of four automated emails that provide Jane with the information she needs to get to the point of making an order.
+This is a sequence of four automated emails that provide Betty with the information she needs to get to the point of making an order.
 An example sequence is; Email 1 – How to use the website, Email 2 – Benefits of printing with Printulu, Email 3 – Getting your design print-ready, Email 4 – A relevant product catalogue.

-Now, at this point, either Jane realised her pressing need for business stationery and placed an order immediately, or she is planning on doing so soon.
+Now, at this point, either Betty has realised her pressing need for business stationery and placed an order immediately, or she is planning on doing so soon.
 What our marketing has achieved so far is to make her aware of Printulu, aware of our offering, showed her how to easily place her first order, outlined benefits relevant for business owners, and provided her with content she can use to get the most from her printing at the least expense.